skirkpatrick/GetGo/README.md

 Just run the script and it'll do the rest for you.
 It's magical that way.

-If you're exceptionally lazy (like me) and don't mind the default settings, you can
+If you don't mind the default settings, just run:

 ```sh
 $ wget https://raw.github.com/skirkpatrick/GetGo/master/getgo.sh && source getgo.sh && rm getgo.sh
 ```

-or, if you don't have wget (likely on a mac), just
+or, if you don't have wget (likely on a mac), use:

 ```sh
 $ curl https://raw.github.com/skirkpatrick/GetGo/master/getgo.sh >getgo.sh && source getgo.sh && rm getgo.sh